 Perfecting the Science

-In the past there was little success with egg freezing due to the relatively high water content of eggs and the formation of ice crystals that destroyed the DNA of the egg.
+In the past, researchers had little success with egg freezing due to the relatively high water content of eggs and the formation of ice crystals that destroyed the DNA of the egg.
 Newer freezing methods are now available as part of this research study that will allow better protection of the egg against DNA damage from freezing, and are associated with excellent survival rates.

 The Egg Freezing Process